tedmoore/schelp2/docs/Classes/Collection.md

 ### `collectCopy`
-Like [#-collect](#-collect), but the collection is copied before iteration.
+Like [collect](#collect), but the collection is copied before iteration.
 This is recommended wherever the function may change the collection itself.
 ```supercollider
 a = [1, 5, 2, 3, 4];
 b = a.collectCopy { |x| if(x.even) { a.remove(x); "removed" } { x } };